glillico/ansible-role-configure_sshd/README.md

 # Ansible Role : configure_sshd

 This role modifies the SSHD configuration on RedHat and Debian-based linux systems to be more secure.
+A backup of the sshd_config file is taken prior to any change being made.

 **IMPORTANT**:
 The security of the server you are running this on is `YOUR` responsibility. `DO NOT` rely on this role to make your server secure.